 Sibshops also provide parents and professionals in the community an opportunity to learn more about the concerns and issues frequently experienced by brothers and sisters of people with special needs.

 RSVP’s should be received no later than the Monday before the event.
 See the latest Gazette for details.
-Prepay using this PayPal link or pay by check the day of.
+You can use Paypal to pay for each session individually or for the whole season.
+You can also pay by check the day of.
+Please print/fill out The Sibshops Information Form and bring it with you.